Outdoor Lighting Ideas

 Photo via HGTV.com

-Halogen bulbs are less efficient than LEDs but they are less expensive to buy initially.
+Less efficient than LEDs but they are less expensive to buy initially.
 Many people still prefer the light from these bulbs to LEDs (which tend to offer either a ‘warm’ white or a ‘cold’ white).

-Lighting controllers can come in many forms, the most common being automatic timers, while wireless keypads and fobs allow you to control the lights manually.
+These come in many forms, the most common being automatic timers, while wireless keypads and fobs allow you to control the lights manually.

 - Even if your garden is tiny, you can still make your indoors seem larger by placing floodlights outdoors.
 That’s because the windows of your home will appear less ‘black’ and imposing.
 The floodlights will ‘open up’ the space.